JornVernee/JornVernee.github.io/_posts/2024-02-16-prune-dead-exception-handlers.markdown

 For use cases like our little code sample, this cuts the amounts of bytes allocated in half, and potentially makes the execution twice as fast.
-See for instance the numbers from the benchmark included in the linker pull request:
+See for instance the numbers from the benchmark included in the linked pull request:

 Before: